-A beautiful hickory and maple Prather War Bowie wood trainer is now available for just $30.00, and it is a must for PWB seminar goers!
+A beautiful hickory and maple Prather War Bowie wood trainer is now available and it is a must for PWB seminar goers!

 The War Bowie is an exact match of its steel counterpart, measuring 12-5/8 inches overall with a 7-1/4-inch blade.
 It has a gracefully curved edge that terminates in a well-centered point.
 Like true fighting Bowies—and unlike many field knives—the War Bowie features a nice distal taper that optimizes its edge geometry and the acuteness of its point.
 It therefore emphasizes the ability to cut and puncture over the ability to pry.